 How to Ensure Compatibility With Flanges and Disks

-- Always check that the flanges are designed for 5/8-11 spindle threads to prevent wobbling.
+- Always use flanges designed for 5/8-11 spindle threads to prevent wobbling.

 - Confirm the disk’s arbor hole matches the 5/8-11 thread for a secure fit.

-- Some disks may have a 7/8 arbor hole, compatible with 5/8-11 spindles when used with suitable flanges.
+- Some disks have a 7/8-inch arbor hole, which is compatible with 5/8-11 spindles when used with suitable flanges.

-- Regularly inspect both flanges and disks for wear or damage to maintain safety.
+- Inspect both flanges and disks regularly for wear or damage to keep things safe.

 Frequently Asked Questions